rahul240699/NEST/scripts/aws/README.md

 ## 📋 Available Scripts

 ### AWS EC2
-- `aws/aws-single-agent-deployment.sh` - Deploy one agent to AWS EC2
+- `aws-single-agent-deployment.sh` - Deploy one agent to AWS EC2
-- `aws/aws-multi-agent-deployment.sh` - Deploy multiple agents to one EC2 instance
+- `aws-multi-agent-deployment.sh` - Deploy multiple agents to one EC2 instance

 ### DigitalOcean
 - `digitalocean/single-agent-deployment.sh` - Deploy one agent to DigitalOcean